alignfix/alignfix/README.md

 ## 📚 Citation

-If you use AlignFix in your research, please cite:
+If you use AlignFix in your research, please cite our [demo paper](https://aclanthology.org/2026.eacl-demo.17/):

 ```bibtex
 @inproceedings{frontull-haller-seeber-2026-alignfix,